SBS Global Education Requirement

 2. Regional Study Option

-Six (6) credits of one foreign language starting at a level above current ability, and 9 credits, in any combination of additional regional foreign language courses, or courses taught in English which focus on the contemporary culture of the region of the world where the foreign language being studied is used.
-These 9 credits may be chosen from courses in language departments, or in the departments of History, Economics, Anthropology, Political Science, or a related department.
-The regions, and the associated languages and courses are listed on pages 11-16 in the Undergraduate Advising and Requirements Handbook.
+Six (6) credits of one foreign language starting at a level above current ability, plus 9 additional credits, in any combination of additional regional foreign language courses, or courses taught in English that focus on the contemporary culture of the region of the world where the foreign language being studied is used.
+These 9 credits may be chosen from courses in language departments, or in the departments of History, Comparative Literature, Art, Music, Economics, Anthropology, Political Science, Sociology, or a related department.
+The regions, and the associated languages and courses are listed here.
 The courses listed for this option focus on contemporary cultural understanding and are regularly offered.
-Experimental, special topics and Five College courses are not included in this list, but may be used to fulfill this requirement with the approval of a college advisor.
+Five College courses are not included in this list, but may be used to fulfill this requirement with the approval of the Global Education advisor.
 Additionally, ALL courses offered by the foreign language departments that are conducted in the foreign language may be applied to the regional study option as long as they are within the same regional area.
 (Even though these language courses are not individually listed on the Approved Course List, no special approval is required.)

 3. Individualized Regional Study Option

 Students can create a regional or international study option different from the choices listed above.
-This must include 6 credits of one foreign language starting at a level above current ability, and 9 credits, in any combination of additional foreign language courses, or courses that focus upon a region or country, or on international topics.
-The credits may be chosen from Education Abroad courses, courses in a language department or in the departments of History, Political Science, Economics, Communication, Anthropology, the Isenberg School of Management, or another related department.
+This must include 6 credits of one foreign language starting at a level above current ability, plus 9 additional credits, in any combination of additional foreign language courses, or courses that focus upon a region or country, or on international topics.
+The credits may be chosen from Education Abroad courses, courses in a language department or in the departments of History, Comparative Literature, Art, Music, Economics, Anthropology, Political Science, Sociology, or a related department.
 The 6 credits of foreign language may be earned by completing 6 credits of foreign language taught at the university, or by completing four 1.5 credit courses of one language not offered at the university, using the Five College Self Instruction Language Program.
 This option requires that the student create a plan of study and receive prior approval from the Global Education Coordinator.

 4. Certificate or Minor Option

-This option requires the successful completion of a UMass Amherst or Five College Area Studies Certificate program or the Modern European Studies Minor Program.
+This option requires the successful completion of an eligible UMass Amherst or Five College Area Studies Certificate program.
 Courses taken for this option may also be used to fulfill major or general education requirements.
 Please discuss requirements for this option with your Certificate Program Advisor.
 You can choose from the following programs: